SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 }
 ```

-Add following private variable inside of the **HelloWorldApplicationCustomizer** class.
-In this scenario, these could be also local variables in a `onRender` method, but if you'd want to share that to other objects, you'd define that as private variables.
+Add the following private variables inside of the **HelloWorldApplicationCustomizer** class.
+In this scenario, these could just be local variables in an `onRender` method, but if you want to share them with other objects you define them as private variables.

 ```ts
 export default class HelloWorldApplicationCustomizer